compphylo/compphylo.github.io/index.md

 regional assemblage that emerged via disersal and/or local speciation.
 Currently only single locus data is supported, so community metabarcoding projects would be quite appropriate.
-Other data types can be included but are not required (abundances, per taxon trait metrics, and phylogenetic information.
+Other data types can be included but are not required (abundances, per taxon trait metrics, and phylogenetic information).
 * Documentation: [MESS documentation](https://pymess.readthedocs.io/en/latest/)
 * Software: [MESS GitHub](https://github.com/messDiv/MESS)
 * Reference: Overcast, I, Emerson, BC, Hickerson, MJ.
 (2019).
 An integrated model of population genetics and community ecology.
 Journal of Biogeography, 46: 816-829. [https://doi.org/10.1111/jbi.13541](https://doi.org/10.1111/jbi.13541)